Some text 123 |

 Manufacturer | Nintendo Co., Ltd. |

-Release Date(s) | Japan: July 15, 1983 North America: October 18, 1985 Europe: September 1, 1986 United Kingdom, Ireland, Italy, Australia: 1987 South Korea: 1989 Brazil, South Africa : 1993 Chile: @ 1991 |
+North America: October 18, 1985 Japan: July 15, 1983 Europe: September 1, 1986 United Kingdom, Ireland, Italy, Australia: 1987 South Korea: 1989 Brazil, South Africa : 1993 Chile: @ 1991 |

-CPU | 8-bit Ricoh 2A03 @ 1.79 MHz (NTSC) or 8-bit Ricoh 2A07 @ 1.66 MHz (PAL) |
+NTSC: 8-bit Ricoh 2A03 @ 1.79 MHz PAL: 8-bit Ricoh 2A07 @ 1.66 MHz |

-Memory | 2 KB RAM, 2 KB video RAM |
+2 KB RAM 2 KB video RAM |

-Graphics | Ricoh 2C02 @ 5.4 MHz (NTSC) or RP2C07 (PAL) PPU |
+NTSC: Ricoh 2C02 @ 5.37 MHz PPU PAL: RP2C07 @ 5.32 MHz PPU |

 Sound | PSG 5 channel mono |

-Display | NTSC: 256x224p / PAL: 256x240p |
+NTSC: 256x224p PAL: 256x240p |

 Media | Cartridge |

-Maximum Controllers | 2 |
+Maximum Controllers | 21 |

 The Nintendo Entertainment System (NES) is an 8-bit home video game console produced by Nintendo.
-It was first released in Japan on July 15, 1983, as the Family Computer (Famicom).
+It was first released in Japan on July 15, 1983, as the Family Computer System (Famicom).
 It was released in US test markets as the redesigned NES in October 1985 and fully launched in the US the following year.
 The NES was distributed in Europe, Australia, and parts of Asia throughout the 1980s under various names.
 As a third-generation console, it mainly competed with Sega’s Master System.

 The NES was designed by Masayuki Uemura.
 Nintendo’s president, Hiroshi Yamauchi, called for a simple, cheap console that could run arcade games on cartridges.
 The controller design was reused from Nintendo’s portable Game & Watch hardware.
 The western model was redesigned to resemble a video cassette recorder.
 Nintendo released add-ons such as the NES Zapper light gun for several shooting games, and R.O.B a toy robot accessory.